Salt Lake City Trust Attorneys

 What is a Trust?

-A trust is a legal arrangement that allows a third party, known as the trustee, to hold assets on behalf of a beneficiary or beneficiaries.
+A trust is a legal document that arranges for a third party, known as the trustee, to hold, control, and monitor assets on behalf of a beneficiary or beneficiaries.
 The person who creates the trust is known as the grantor.

 Trusts can be used to hold a wide range of assets, including real estate, bank accounts, investments, and more.
 The trustee is responsible for managing the assets in the trust and distributing them to the beneficiaries according to the terms of the trust.